galaxyproject/galaxy-hub/src/Develop/GSOC/2015Ideas/index.md

 **Expected Outcomes**

 * Develop a higher-level intermediary or allow direct translation of Bioconductor tools into Galaxy Tools.
-* Automate creation and publication of Tool Shed artifacts for these tools, including extracting and publishing stable dependencies to resources such as !GitHub.
+* Automate creation and publication of Tool Shed artifacts for these tools, including extracting and publishing stable dependencies to resources such as GitHub.
 * Demonstrate utility of these functionality by porting several new Bioconductor tools to the Galaxy Tool Shed.

 **Stretch Goals**